7 classic must-read polymer flood submissions

 One operator started a new polymer flood.
 In his justification, he discussed the earliest polymer floods in the province.
 He describes polymer flooding with primer-like detail.

-Buy these submission docs now Subscribers get them for freeIf you are operating or planning a polymer flood, you must to read this and 6 other classic polymer applications.
+Get details of this cool tech Subscribers get them for freeIf you are operating or planning a polymer flood, you must to read this and 6 other classic polymer submissions from AppIntel AI.

 ?subject=Help me get up to speed on polymer flooding&body=Help me get up to speed on polymer flooding%0D%0A%0D%0AMy Name:__________ %0D%0AMy Phone Number:__________ %0D%0A%0D%0A(Or call Proven Sales at 403-803-2500.)">Contact Proven for support.
 We have all the details from all the installations.